docker-archive/classicswarm/docs/plan-for-production.md

 While such architectures may appear to provide the ultimate in availability, there are several factors to consider.
 Network latency can be problematic, as can partitioning.
-As such, you should seriously consider technologies that provide reliable, high speed, low latency connections into these cloud platforms &ndash; technologies such as AWS Direct Connect and Azure ExpressRoute.
+As such, you should seriously consider technologies that provide reliable, high-speed, low-latency connections into these cloud platforms &ndash; technologies such as AWS Direct Connect and Azure ExpressRoute.